ghostxic/ghostxic/README.md

 Building a personalized task manager with features I wish other apps had.

 **Eats@UIUC**
-A Yelp-style app designed specifically for UIUC students to discover great food around campus.
+A Yelp-style interactive data dashboard where UIUC students can explore food options on and off campus.
 Built through club collaboration.

 **AI Recycling Assistant**
 Training an ML model to identify and classify objects from camera scans as recyclable or non-recyclable, making sustainability more accessible.
 Built through club collaboration.